Content hash driven incremental compilation

 Tests and hashes

 Test results are cached by the per-name implHash (plus impl deps).
 Cached failures are still shown by default.
-Use --show-cached to include cached successes.
+Use --show-cached to include cached successes, or --no-cache to force reruns.

 For more on tests, see the Testing section.